 Do you find it spooky, how well she nails it?
-The attention Erika DeFreitas brings to her work is the focus you bring to a vigil.
-Threads tying together her work in this exhibition are women’s labour, the work of dying, death and grieving, and what we inherit and what we lose.
-Spanning roughly four years of production, Impossible Gardens demonstrates her uncanny and elegant take on these often heavy subjects.
+This peculiar looking, that staunch gaze: the attention Erika DeFreitas brings to her work is the focus you bring to a vigil.
+It occurs to me that some threads tying together DeFreitas’ works in this exhibition are women’s labour, the work of dying, death and grieving, and what we inherit and what we lose.
+Spanning roughly four years of production, this focused presentation demonstrates her uncanny and elegant touch on these often heavy subjects.

-although it sometimes gives the illusion of paint (2016-2017) is wallpaper made strange: cuts, folds and repairs trouble the pristine surface, introducing recessionality into a medium not usually associated with dimensionality.
-The original fabric collages, untitled (these textile works) (2015 – 2017), are placed nearby, the familiarity of cloth tugging at my haptic memory.
-Sourced second-hand, working with and against the exigencies of scraps, they oscillate between hard-edged geometric abstraction and a grandmother’s sewing offcuts.
-The originals may still smell of cedar chest and dust, but DeFreitas plants a hint of slow-drying linseed oil, too.
-I too question the flowers (2016) also troubles this figure-ground relationship, the artist’s limbs sliding over an impossible, all-seasons garden rendered in fabric.
-DeFreitas’ gestures capture the elegance of dance, but remain inscrutable.
-Language falters this close to the body; what is transmitted is shared through pre-linguistic shorthand.
+although it sometimes gives the illusion of paint (2016-2017) registers first as wallpaper, but wallpaper made strange: cuts, folds and repairs trouble the otherwise pristine surface, introducing recessionality into a medium not usually associated with dimensionality.
+Further complicating my reading are untitled (these textile works) (2015 – 2017) the original fabric collages framed and placed nearby, the familiarity of cloth tugging at my haptic memory.
+DeFreitas sources her swatches second-hand, working with and against the exigencies of scraps.
+The results oscillate between hard-edged geometric abstraction and a grandmother’s sewing offcuts.
+I’m sure the originals still hold the scents of cedar chest and dust, but DeFreitas has planted a hint of slow-drying linseed oil here, too.
+I too question the flowers (2016) again troubles this figure-ground relationship.
+Here the artist’s hands and arms slide over an impossible, all-seasons-go garden rendered in fabric below.
+DeFreitas’ gestures capture the elegance of dance, but what they communicate is inscrutable.
+Language falters this close to the body; what is transmitted here is shared through pre-linguistic shorthand.